kovidgoyal/calibre/manual/gui.rst

 .. |emii| image:: images/edit_meta_information.png
     :class: float-right-img

-|emii| The :guilabel:`Edit metadata` action has four variations which can be accessed by doing a right-click on the button.
+|emii| The :guilabel:`Edit metadata` action has many variations which can be accessed by doing a right-click on the button.

-    1. **Edit metadata individually**: Allows you to edit the metadata of books one-by-one with the option of fetching metadata, including covers, from the Internet.
+    #. **Edit metadata individually**: Allows you to edit the metadata of books one-by-one with the option of fetching metadata, including covers, from the Internet.
 It also allows you to add or remove particular e-book formats from a book.
-    2. **Edit metadata in bulk**: Allows you to edit common metadata fields for large numbers of books simultaneously.
+    #. **Edit metadata in bulk**: Allows you to edit common metadata fields for large numbers of books simultaneously.
 It operates on all the books you have selected in the :ref:`Library view <search_sort>`.
-    3. **Download metadata and covers**: Downloads metadata and covers (if available) for the books that are selected in the book list.
+    #. **Download metadata and covers**: Downloads metadata and covers (if available) for the books that are selected in the book list.
+    #. **Copy metadata**: Copy metadata for the current book onto the system clipboard
+    #. **Paste metadata**: Paste metadata from the system clipboard onto the currently selected books
-    4. **Merge book records**: Gives you the capability of merging the metadata and formats of two or more book records.
+    #. **Merge book records**: Gives you the capability of merging the metadata and formats of two or more book records.
 You can choose to either delete or keep the records that were not clicked first.
-    5. **Manage data files**: Manage the extra data files associated with the selected books.
+    #. **Manage data files**: Manage the extra data files associated with the selected books.

 For more details, see :ref:`metadata`.